ros2/design/articles/generalized_interface_generation.md

 Using Python allows for significant code reuse in the vast majority of existing generator and type support packages.
 Additionally, [`setuptools` entrypoints](https://setuptools.readthedocs.io/en/latest/userguide/entry_point.html#advertising-behavior) can be leveraged as a plugin system.

-#### Build system configuration
+#### Build specification generators

 ##### Description

 Migrate build logic to extensible, standardized tools that can generate [common build specifications](#a-common-build-specification) for language-specific type representation and middleware-specific type support code.
-These tools take a set of interface definition files and generate a build tool-agnostic description (aka a [common build specification](#a-common-build-specification)) that outlines how type representation and type support code must be generated (e.g. by invoking a source code generator) and built (e.g. by building a shared library).
+These tools take a set of interface definition files and generate a [common build specification](#a-common-build-specification).
 Support for new languages and middlewares can be added by external packages via a plugin system.

 ##### Rationale

 Source code generators output may vary significantly.
 It may be one source file or many source files in a hierarchy of directories.
 To build these source files, a command or a script specific to the code generator may have to be executed.
 Thus, in the most general case, build system integration is necessary.